IU-PR/xai/content/docs/Groups/Grad-CAM++.md

 | Handles multiple objects | Poor             | Good             | Good             |
 | Computational efficiency | High             | Moderate         | Low              |

 Grad-CAM++ builds on the strengths of Grad-CAM by using more complex derivatives to better weigh the importance of each activation.
-While Score-CAM avoids gradients altogether and uses activation maps weighted by class scores, it is more computationally intensive due to multiple forward passes.
+While CAM avoids gradients altogether and uses activation maps weighted by class scores, it can be more computationally intensive due to the need for multiple forward passes.
 Grad-CAM++ thus strikes a balance between interpretability and efficiency.

 ![An-overview-of-all-the-three-methods-CAM-Grad-CAM-GradCAM-with-their-respective](/Grad-CAM++/comp.png)